hakimjazuli/atlaAS/README.md

     >     > -   `atlaAS.mjs`
     >     > -   `main.css`

-overwrite map_resources method to use it as middleware for this specific routes;
+you can overwrite `map_resources` method to use it as additional middleware to get the list of uri array request;

 -   your intellisense warning is your friend;
 -   _\_MapResources_ Routes's map_resources method uses spread parameters;